A heuristic search algorithm for discovering large Condorcet domains: Preliminaries and background

-There is a relationship between the size of a CD and the size of its subset CDs, and to illustrate it we proposed the lattice structure to show the size of a Fishburn domain on five alternatives and the sizes of their subset CDs when restricted to 4 alternatives, as shown in Figure \ref{fig:n_5_20_subsets}.
-The number sitting aside the arrows is an alternative and indicates that the subset CD is built by eliminating that alternative from permutations in the original CD.
-The largest CD on four alternatives is of size 8.
-Four subset CDs are of the maximum size for four alternatives, and only one CD is of size 8.
-To make a comparison, we also show in Figure \ref{fig:n_5_17_subsets} a CD on five alternatives of size 17 and its subset CD sizes restricted to 4 alternatives.
-Two of the subset CDs are of size 7.
-It is evident that, in this case, a smaller CD leads to a set of smaller subset CDs.
-We further observed that larger CDs tend to have larger subset CDs applies to most of the CDs.
-Ascribing to this observation, we constructed a heuristic function that captures this correlation.
-We will show in Section \ref{sec:prs} that this heuristic function establishes a nearly linear relationship between the size of a CD and a score calculated from an aggregation of its five alternative subset CD sizes.
+There is a positive correlation between the size of a CD and the size of its restrictions \citep{karpov2024local}, and to illustrate we use the lattice structure to show the size of a Fishburn domain on five alternatives and the sizes of their restrictions when restricted to 4 alternatives in Fig.~\ref{fig:n_5_20_subsets}.
+The number sitting aside the arrows is an alternative and indicates that the restriction is built by eliminating that alternative from permutations in the original CD.
+The largest CD on four alternatives is of size 9.
+Four restrictions are of the maximum size for four alternatives, and only one CD is of size 8.
+To make a comparison, we also show in Fig.~\ref{fig:n_5_17_subsets} a CD on five alternatives of size 17 and its restriction sizes on 4 alternatives.
+Two of the restrictions are of size 7.
+It is evident that, in this case, a larger CD leads to a set of larger restrictions.
+We further discovered that this holds true for many CDs in general.
+Based on this finding, we constructed a heuristic function that captures this correlation.
+We show in Sect.~\ref{sec:algorithm} that this heuristic function establishes a nearly linear relationship between the size of a CD and a value calculated from an aggregation of its five alternative restriction sizes.

-The distance between two permutations is the minimal number of neighbour inversions needed to convert one permutation to another.
-A \emph{median graph} \cite{puppe2019condorcet} is a bidirectional graph formed by all the permutations in a CD as vertices in which two permutations with minimal distance are connected by an edge (i.e. an edge connects two permutations that can be made identical by swapping two neighbour alternatives in one of them)

-The width of the CD is the longest possible distance between two permutations in the median graph.
-A Condorcet domain has \emph{maximal width} if it contains a pair of completely reversed linear orders ($[1, 2, 3, \dots, n]$ and $[n, n-1, n-2, \dots, 1]$).
-A Condorcet domain $D$ is \emph{connected} if every two orders from the domain can be obtained from each other by a sequence of transpositions of neighbouring alternatives, such that all orders from the connecting path belong to the domain.

-Figure \ref{fig:n_4_width} shows the median graph for a CD on four alternatives.
-Each connected permutation only differs at two neighbour positions, and the connection remains unchanged if the alternatives at these positions are exchanged.
-For instance, permutations 1243 and 1234 will be equivalent if alternatives 3 and 4 are swapped in one of them.
-The width of this graph is, by definition, six as there are six edges between permutation 1234 and 4321.

-The definition of the width, radius and centre point of a CD is the same as those of their median graph.
-The width (also called diameter) of a CD is the longest possible distance between any two permutations in it.
-The radius of a CD is the minimum distance between the identity permutation and any other permutation within the CD.
-A centre point is a permutation whose distance to the identity permutation is equal to the radius.